Time-Sensitive Networking: IEEE 802.1Qbv in more detail: Time slices and guard bands

 Just before the end of time slice 2 in cycle n, a new frame transmission is started.
 Unfortunately, this frame is too large to fit into its time slice.
 Since the transmission of this frame cannot be interrupted, the frame infringes the following time slice 1 of the next cycle n+1.
 By partially or completely blocking a time-critical time slice, real-time frames can be delayed up to the point where they cannot meet the application requirements any longer.
 This is very similar to the actual buffering effects that happen in non-TSN Ethernet switches, so TSN has to specify a mechanism to prevent this from happening.

-The IEEE 802.1Qbv time-aware scheduler has to ensure that the Ethernet interface is not busy with the transmission of a frame when the scheduler changes from one-time slice into the next.
+The IEEE 802.1Qbv time-aware scheduler has to ensure that the Ethernet interface is not busy with the transmission of a frame when the scheduler changes from one time slice to the next.
 The time-aware scheduler achieves this by putting a guard band in front of every time slice that carries time-critical traffic.
-During this guard band time, no new Ethernet frame transmission may be started, only already ongoing transmissions may be finished.
+During this guard band time, no new Ethernet frame transmission may be started; only already ongoing transmissions may be finished.
 The duration of this guard band has to be as long as it takes the maximum frame size to be safely transmitted.
 For an Ethernet frame according to IEEE 802.3 with a single IEEE 802.1Q VLAN tag and including interframe spacing, the total length is: 1500 byte (frame payload) + 18 byte (Ethernet addresses, EtherType and CRC) + 4 byte (VLAN Tag) + 12 byte (Interframe spacing) + 8 byte (preamble and SFD) = 1542 byte.

 The total time needed for sending this frame is dependent on the link speed of the Ethernet network.
 With Fast Ethernet and 100 Mbit/s transmission rate, the transmission duration is as follows: